Notes

 Page 2

 At 2300 hours (11:00 pm) on the 24th of February 1981, Pinkham took his first statement from Rose Kenney, co-owner of the cottage and David Dupray’s mother, at the Bangor PD.
-Mrs. Kenney stated that "she had taken [David] to be arraigned at the Bangor District Court at approximately 0930 hours on February 18, 1981. ...
+Mrs. Kenney statement says that "she had taken [David] to be arraigned at the Bangor District Court at approximately 0930 hours on February 18, 1981. ...
 She stated that while at the District Court, a Bangor Police detective [Lt.
 Roger Bryce] approached her and her son David and asked them about their cottage burning during the early morning hours.
 Mrs. Kenney stated that, up until this point, she had no knowledge of the cottage being burned, nor did her son David."

 Hartford Fire Insurance interviewed the owner's of the cottage (Rose Kenny and her son David Dupray) and in Dupray's interview he said it was Bangor PD Det.
 Bryce who visited him and his mother to tell them their cottage burned the morning Mike's body was found.

-This officer made arrangements to get medical records from the Eastern Maine Medical Center at Bangor and also dental records on Micheal Cochran, the suspected deceased, and forward them to the Chief Medical Examiner’s Office in an attempt to make positive identification of the deceased.
-On this date this officer received a call from the Chief Medical Examiner Dr. Henry Ryan, stating that he had positively identified the deceased as Micheal Cochran and arrangements were made to notify the next of kin.
+Det.
+Pinkham's report has him also contacting Chief Medical Examiner, Dr. Henry Ryan at 2300 hours (11:00 pm).
+"This officer made arrangements to get medical records from the Eastern Maine Medical Center in Bangor and also dental records on Micheal Cochran, the suspected deceased, and forward them to the Chief Medical Examiner’s Office in an attempt to make positive identification of the deceased.
+On this date this officer received a call from the Chief Medical Examiner Dr. Henry Ryan, stating that he had positively identified the deceased as Micheal Cochran and arrangements were made to notify the next of kin."
+Was the Chief Medical Examiner calling Pinkham at 11:00 pm in the evening of the 24th (day Mike was found) to tell him that they had positively identified Mike's body?
+The Feb.
+25, 1981 autopsy report on Mike's body says "Upper and lower jaws removed for further dental identification."
+Mike's jaw bones were returned to his family 21 years after he was murdered .

 February 26, 1981